SAP-samples/btp-bas-risk-management/documentation/develop/configure-BTP-account/README.md

 ## Introduction

-You will now prepare your SAP BTP environment, configure your entitlements, and configure your account for the scenario.
+In this section you will configure an SAP BTP account with all the required entitlements, to develop your low-code application using [Boosters](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/fb1b56148f834749a2bf51127421610b.html?locale=en-US).
+You also will create an SAP HANA Cloud instance to store the data needed for your application.

  <img src="././images/SolutionDiagram_1.png" width="80%">